What is Bounce Rate

 Suppose the bounce rate of a website is 60 per cent, it means that 60 per cent of visitors are those who leave the site after viewing a web page.

-The impact of bounce rate on SEO
+The Impact of bounce rate on SEO

-So far we have understood what is the bounce rate, now we know that a high bounce rate affects the ranking of a website.
+So far we have understood what is the bounce rate, and now we know that a high bounce rate affects the ranking of a website.
 When the bounce rate of a website is high, it is indicated to the search engine that this site is not good, and does not have good content.

 When the search engine sees negative things, the website's ranking will begin to decline.
 Website traffic will also be less, and less traffic means that even profit from the blog will not be possible.
 That's why it's so important to manage the bounce rate.

 A high bounce rate is not always a bad signal for the site, because many users come to the Web page and exit after reading the information they intended.
 Here the user got a satisfactory answer to his query.
 But the bounce rate of the site has increased.

 Here Comes the concept of sticking pogo.
 In this case, Google sees how long the user has been on the website and whether he has gone to another website for the same query.
 There is always a bad signal for the ranking of a prickly Pogo site but not every time the bounce rate.